- What Is SEO?

 Many moons ago you could rank in Google by simply including your keywords several times on the page, in strategic locations.

-This obviously made it very easy to rank your pages in Google for whatever keywords you wanted, often in just a few weeks.
+This obviously made it very easy to rank your pages in Google for whatever keywords you want, often in less than a few weeks.

-Google realized their search results were being manipulated, allowing spammy pages to rank on page one of their search results.
+Google realized their search results were being messed with, allowing spammy pages to rank on page one of their search results.

 This left them with no choice but to change how Google Search works, and they rolled out the infamous Google Panda Update.

-SEOs and affiliate marketers using keyword density tricks saw their sites disappear from the SERPs overnight.
+SEOs and affiliate marketers using keyword density tricks saw their sites disappear from the SERPs almost overnight.

 Their traffic disappeared quicker than you can say “Where’s all my traffic gone?”